Fair Algorithms with Probing for Multi-Agent Multi-Armed Bandits: Experiments

 \section{Experiments}

-\ignore{ We evaluate our framework using both controlled simulations and a real-world ridesharing case study.
-Our results demonstrate that the probing mechanism yields superior performance.
+We evaluate our framework using controlled simulations and a real-world ridesharing case study.

-In our simulated environment, we consider a multi-agent multi-armed bandit (MA-MAB) setting with \(M\) agents and \(A\) arms.
-For instance, we test small-scale settings with \(M=12\) and \(A=8\) and larger settings with \(M=20\) and \(A=10\).
-For each agent–arm pair \((j,a)\), rewards are generated as independent and identically distributed (i.i.d.) samples from a fixed reward distribution \(D_{j,a}\) with mean \(\mu_{j,a}\).

-In the real-world setting, we apply our framework to a ridesharing scenario using the NYYellowTaxi 2016 dataset~\citep{shah2020neural}.
-In this setting, vehicles are treated as agents and discretized pickup locations as arms.
-Specifically, pickup locations are binned into geographic grids of 0.01 degrees in both latitude and longitude, and the reward for a vehicle–pickup pair is determined by the normalized Manhattan distance between them—closer distances yield higher rewards.
-Vehicle locations are randomly pre-sampled within the city bounds and remain fixed throughout the experiments.
-This case study further demonstrates the practical effectiveness of our approach, complementing our simulated experiments.

-To evaluate performance under different conditions, we consider two reward distributions: a Bernoulli distribution, where rewards are either 0 or 1 with probabilities determined by pre-sampled \(\mu\) values from \([0.3,0.8]\), and a discrete distribution, where for each arm pull the reward is sampled from a finite support set \(\{0.3,0.4,0.5,0.6,0.7,0.8\}\), offering a more general reward setting.

-Cumulative regret is computed using Equation (\ref{regret}), with the optimal reward $\Bigl[\, \Bigl(1-\alpha\bigl(|S_t^*|\bigr)\Bigr)\, \cdot \; \mathbb{E}_{R_t}\Bigl[\mathrm{NSW}(S_t^*, R_t, \bmu, \pi_t^*)\Bigr]$ obtained via exhaustive search.
-For numerical stability, the cumulative Nash social welfare is computed by aggregating per-agent rewards using their geometric mean, ensuring that the values remain within a practical numerical range.
-We further verified that the offline objective function \( f_{\mathrm{upper}}(S) \), based on a piecewise linear approximation, closely approximates \(\log\bigl(g(S)\bigr)\)\ with a negligible difference of 0.03.
-This observation confirms the validity of our offline formulation.
-Our experimental settings satisfy all the assumptions detailed in our paper. }

-We evaluate our framework using controlled simulations and a real-world ridesharing case study, with results demonstrating that the probing mechanism yields superior performance.

 In our simulated environment, we consider a multi-agent multi-armed bandit (MA-MAB) setting with \(M\) agents and \(A\) arms (e.g., \(M=12, A=8\) for small-scale and \(M=20, A=10\) for large-scale scenarios).
 For each agent–arm pair \((j,a)\), rewards are generated as i.i.d. samples from a fixed distribution \(D_{j,a}\) with mean \(\mu_{j,a}\).
 In the real-world setting, we apply our framework to the NYYellowTaxi 2016 dataset~\citep{shah2020neural}, treating vehicles as agents and discretized pickup locations (binned into 0.01° grids) as arms.
 Rewards are determined by the normalized Manhattan distance between vehicles and pickup points—closer distances yield higher rewards.
 Vehicle locations are randomly pre-sampled within city bounds and remain fixed, underscoring the practical effectiveness of our approach.